777MW/TwilightToggle-Background-Service/README.md

 ## 🛠️ Development

 Want to contribute?
-Amazing!
+We're excited to see what you're working on!
 Please submit your contributions by opening a PR.

 ## 💼 License